dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0302.md

 如果 n<0，则 continue 语句跳到 count++ 语句。还有一种带标签的 continue 语句，将跳到与标签匹配的循环首部。

 提示：许多程序员容易混淆 break 和 continue 语句。这些语句完全是可选的，即不使用它们也可以表达同样的逻辑含义。在本书中，将不使用 break 和 continue。

-#### 3.8.6 Statements That Break Control Flow

-Although the designers of Java kept goto as a reserved word, they decided not to include it in the language.
-In general, goto statements are considered poor style.
-Some programmers feel the anti-goto forces have gone too far (see, for example, the famous article of Donald Knuth called「Structured Programming with goto statements」).
-They argue that unrestricted use of goto is error-prone but that an occasional jump out of a loop is beneficial.
-The Java designers agreed and even added a new statement, the labeled break, to support this programming style.

-Let us first look at the unlabeled break statement.
-The same break statement that you use to exit a switch can also be used to break out of a loop.
-For example:

-Click here to view code image

-while (years <= 100)

-{

-balance += payment;

-double interest = balance * interestRate / 100;

-balance += interest;

-if (balance >= goal) break;

-years++;

-}

-Now the loop is exited if either years > 100 occurs at the top of the loop or balance >= goal occurs in the middle of the loop.
-Of course, you could have computed the same value for years without a break, like this:

-Click here to view code image

-while (years <= 100 && balance < goal)

-{

-balance += payment;

-double interest = balance * interestRate / 100;

-balance += interest;

-if (balance < goal)

-years++;

-}

-But note that the test balance < goal is repeated twice in this version.
-To avoid this repeated test, some programmers prefer the break statement.

-Unlike C++, Java also offers a labeled break statement that lets you break out of multiple nested loops.
-Occasionally something weird happens inside a deeply nested loop.
-In that case, you may want to break completely out of all the nested loops.
-It is inconvenient to program that simply by adding extra conditions to the various loop tests.

-Here's an example that shows the break statement at work.
-Notice that the label must precede the outermost loop out of which you want to break.
-It also must be followed by a colon.

-Click here to view code image

-Scanner in = new Scanner(System.in);

-int n;

-read_data:

-while (. . .) // this loop statement is tagged with the label

-{

-. . .

-for (. . .) // this inner loop is not labeled

-{

-System.out.print("Enter a number >= 0: ");

-n = in.nextInt();

-if (n < 0) // should never happen—can't go on

-break read_data;

-// break out of read_data loop

-. . .

-}

-}

-// this statement is executed immediately after the labeled break

-if (n < 0) // check for bad situation

-{

-// deal with bad situation

-}

-else

-{

-// carry out normal processing

-}

-If there is a bad input, the labeled break moves past the end of the labeled block.
-As with any use of the break statement, you then need to test whether the loop exited normally or as a result of a break.

-Note

-Curiously, you can apply a label to any statement, even an if statement or a block statement, like this:

-Click here to view code image

-label:

-{

-. . .

-if (condition) break label; // exits block

-. . .

-}

-// jumps here when the break statement executes

-Thus, if you are lusting after a goto but you can place a block that ends just before the place to which you want to jump, you can use a break statement!
-Naturally, we don't recommend this approach.
-Note, however, that you can only jump out of a block, never into a block.

-Finally, there is a continue statement that, like the break statement, breaks the regular flow of control.
-The continue statement transfers control to the header of the innermost enclosing loop.
-Here is an example:

-Click here to view code image

-Scanner in = new Scanner(System.in);

-while (sum < goal)

-{

-System.out.print("Enter a number: ");

-n = in.nextInt();

-if (n < 0) continue;

-sum += n; // not executed if n < 0

-}

-If n < 0, then the continue statement jumps immediately to the loop header, skipping the remainder of the current iteration.

-If the continue statement is used in a for loop, it jumps to the「update」part of the for loop.
-For example:

-Click here to view code image

-for (count = 1; count <= 100; count++)

-{

-System.out.print("Enter a number, -1 to quit: ");

-n = in.nextInt();

-if (n < 0) continue;

-sum += n; // not executed if n < 0

-}

-If n < 0, then the continue statement jumps to the count++ statement.

-There is also a labeled form of the continue statement that jumps to the header of the loop with the matching label.

-Tip

-Many programmers find the break and continue statements confusing.
-These statements are entirely optional—you can always express the same logic without them.
-In this book, we never use break or continue.

 ### 3.9 Big Numbers